-Found right in the centre of London, Kings Cross – St Pancras is ideally located for getting to and from anywhere in the city.
+Kings Cross St Pancras Station; found right in the centre of London.
+Kings Cross St Pancras Station is ideally located for getting to and from anywhere in the city.
 Major transport hubs like Kings Cross Station and St Pancras International means that it’s one of the most well-connected areas in London.
-Trains in the area serve those travelling up North, East or over to France and further abroad on the Eurostar.
+Trains at Kings Cross St Pancras Station serve those travelling up North, East or over to France and further abroad on the Eurostar.

-Kings Cross is also an area that’s going through huge regeneration.
+Kings Cross and its surrounding area is going through huge regeneration.
 Historically, the area was infamous for its prostitution and drug problems.
 The former red light district has gone through some big changes since the opening of St Pancras in the mid 1990’s.
-Today, Kings Cross – St Pancras is a buzzing restaurant, shopping and entertainment district.
+Today, Kings Cross is a buzzing restaurant, shopping and entertainment district.

 INSIDR RECOMMENDATION HIGHLIGHTS ON OUR INTERACTIVE MAP

-Prepare your visit to Kings Cross – St Pancras
+Prepare your visit to Kings Cross St Pancras Station

 Kings Cross – St Pancras is a popular destination all year round.
 It’s a transport hub for London so avoid commuting hours (8am-9am; 5pm-6:30pm Mon-Fri).
 Weekends are particularly busy with tourists, shoppers and brunchers who flock to the area.
 Granary Square and the canal is best enjoyed with a drink on a warm, sunny day.